MA Humanitarianism and Conflict Response / Course details

 Lucy Hiley / MA Humanitarianism and Conflict Response

-MA Humanitarianism and Conflict Response focuses on response to crises originating from both conflict-zones and natural disasters.
+The MA in Humanitarianism and Conflict Response focuses on response to crises originating from both conflict zones and natural disasters.

-Bringing together the study of medicine and humanities, the course provides an inclusive approach that mirrors the reality of aid operations and informs the reflexive processes of both analytical and applied disciplines.
+Bringing together the study of health, the social sciences and the humanities, the course provides an inclusive approach that mirrors the reality of aid operations and informs the reflexive processes of both analytical and applied disciplines.

 You will benefit from being able to draw on an exceptionally wide breadth of disciplinary traditions and research expertise.